Exception in Java

 🔧 What is a Custom Exception?

-A Custom Exception is a user-defined exception class that extends Java's Exception
+A Custom Exception is a user-defined exception class that extends Java's Exception or RuntimeException.

 It allows you to create meaningful and specific error messages for your application logic.